bjorn-fischer/x11_wm_smart_placement/README.md

     grid element(s), **drop** the window to stop the dragging mode, **release modifier key**.
-While not particularly short this sequence is interleaved between left and right hand, and should feel quite naturally.
+While not particularly short this sequence is interleaved between left and right hand, and should feel quite natural.
 The sequence should not be prolonged without proper necessity, though.

 * configurable run-time restrictions